Here are a few of the common frequently asked questions we get asked. If your question is not answered here, please do not hesitate to call us.

 It is best to prepare the background with a 20mm minimum thickness screed, giving a perfect level.
 If this is not practical due to cost or floor level, then consider adhesive fixing.
 If using fixings, have your floor carefully surveyed for high points and, if possible, grind down these points to create better levels, thus achieving a better overall finish.

 How can I seal my internal floor?

 Option one – use an impregnating sealer such as ‘Dry Treat Stain Proof’ (see ‘Maintenance’ page).

 Option Two – use a Surface Sealer, such as Belinzoni RRI, which is wax-based.
 This, unlike option one, protects from spillages of any kind.
 After initial application, put a drop in washing water every time you clean the floor to maintain it.

 How do I lay tiles that have a mesh background?

-If your tiles have a fibreglass and epoxy mesh backing, it is recommended to use ‘Davco two part rapid’ when installing.
+If your tiles have a fibreglass and epoxy mesh backing, it is recommended to use ‘Davco two-part rapid’ when installing.
 Always check the backing before laying, in case it is loose.
-If they are external tiles, removing 50% of the backing will create a better adhesion.
+If they are external tiles, removing 50% of the backing will create better adhesion.